No. 1 Snehatheeram Bangalore North: Plot

 Things get worse when on the journey back to school, they learn that the vacation is extended for one more week owing to the extreme weather in Ooty.
-Hema disagrees to continue with the drama and leaves the family, leading the children to believe that their parents are in a fight again.
+Hema disagrees to continue with the drama and leaves the family, leading the children to believe that their parents have had a fight again.
 The children follow Hema pleading to her not to fight.
 Shattered at the children's request, she continues the act as their mother.
-Things get twisted when Anu falls ill on the same night and Vijay watches the love and care that Hema have for his children, leading him to propose marriage to her.
+Things get twisted when Anu falls ill on the same night and Vijay watches the love and care that Hema has for his children, leading him to propose marriage to her.
 Hema, on the belief that she was separating the children from their real mother, gets irritated at the proposal and rejects him.
 The conversation leads Vijay to reveal his story.
 He reveals that he is not the father of the children and that their parents are both dead.
 The children belonged to his only sister Sindhu, who died in a road accident.
 He pretended to be their father and cooked up a story of a separated mother so as not to reveal the truth about the death of their parents.
 Hema becomes stunned and reveals her story.
 She hails from a poor family.
 She has a mother, an elder sister and a brother, all three of them suffering from various diseases.
 She gave up the happiness in her life for them.
 She comes to this house of a friend when she feels depressed and needs a change.

 She starts to feel the same for Vijay, but still does not accept the proposal.
 That night she thinks a lot and decides to accept the proposal.
 The next morning she leaves to her home to ask for permission to marry, which she receives.
 When she arrives, she finds that Vijay revealed the truth to the children and to his surprise; the children were not upset at the news.
 The children still consider Vijay as their father.
 Vijay leaves with the children, leaving the heartbroken Hema alone in the house.
 The next morning, when the children leave for the school, they find Hema waiting for them on the way.
 She asks permission to finish what she started and accompany them to the school.
 The children who are expecting this question from her, says that she may accompany only if she stays with them for the rest of their life.
 They accept her as their mother and their father's wife.
 The film ends with them driving together to school.